-Climate change has been a buzz-term on the national stage for years, but recently the issue and its effects have become a major focus in NYC.
-Perhaps the most evident result of climate change has been a recent surge in extreme weather events, including snow storms, heat waves, and tropical storms and hurricanes.
+Climate change has recently been evidenced in NYC by a surge in extreme weather events, including snow storms, heat waves, and tropical storms and hurricanes.
 Compared to the 1970s, NYC is expected to experience an increase in average temperature of 3-5 degrees Fahrenheit by 2050, an increase in sea level by 1 foot, a doubled risk of flooding, and a twofold increase in days with temperatures higher than 90 degrees Fahrenheit.
 Hurricane Sandy threw the environmental impacts of climate change into acute focus, exposing problems with protecting coastal regions and key infrastructure.
 Damage to the outlying areas of NYC – particularly neighborhoods in “flood zones” – demonstrated that the effects of climate change have the potential to become a citywide catastrophe, requiring more efforts in emergency preparedness and reexamining infrastructural integrity.

 - Targeting under-served neighborhoods to provide park access, through redevelopment of underutilized lands, landfills, and water-based recreation.